Glorious Giver of Gifts! (James 1:17)

 The message is clear: God does not change, He is always faithful to his character (v.
 1:17b).

-But if we have understood that the goodness of God is in proportion to what is ETERNALLY relevant: His glory, we have an anchor to not only be in a place to receive His blessings, but also to enjoy His presence and be thankful, as well as the power to use his gifts appropriately: FOR HIS GLORY (Rom.
-11:36)
+But if we have understood that the goodness of God is in proportion to what is eternally relevant: His glory, we have an anchor to not only be in a place to receive His blessings, but also to enjoy His presence and be thankful, as well as the power to use his gifts appropriately: for his glory (Romans 11:36).

 What attributes of God have you been able to experience in the most recent gifts that He has given you?